jiachuhao123/seg3103_playground/lab02/README.md

 ### Exercise2

-To run the test (in `ecs`), run the follwing command in ecs folder first we delete all the files in dist,
+To run the test (in `ecs`), run the follwing command in ecs folder first we delete all the files in dist (For the first time, you don't need do this step since dist folder haven't created)
 ```bash
 del dist\*.*
 (Y/N)? y